 Church Planting International offers training and coaching, as well as financial support in the form of grants.
 NCI “newchurchinitiatives.org” also provides resources such as demographic data, marketing and branding assistance, and administrative assistance to church planters.

 An organization known as Mustard Seed Foundation provides seed funding to local churches in the world’s largest urban centers to launch start-up projects.
 To address the needs of the urban poor and underserved communities, the foundation’s mission is to assist in the creation of new and innovative Christian ministries.

 The Mustard Seed Foundation provides matching grants ranging from $2,500 to $10,000 to churches and organizations that meet certain eligibility criteria.
 It is important to submit a detailed proposal outlining the project’s goals, objectives, and expected outcomes during the grant application process.
 The Mustard Seed Foundation’s website, “mustardseedfoundation.org”, contains information about grant applications and eligibility criteria.

 9. Abell- Hanger Foundation-Texas

-Applicants for grants should be based in the State of Texas.
+Applicants for Church Planting Grants should be based in the State of Texas.
 By the degree to which national organizations operate or provide material benefits to the citizens of Texas, national organizations will be considered for grants.
 The following areas of giving are available: Arts, Cultural, Humanities, Education, Health, Human Services, Public Welfare, and Religion. “abell-hanger.org”.